i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/monitoring-resources/discovery/host-discovery.md

 To see host details, click on it:

-**SCAN RESULTS**: this section reports information coming from Nmap and SNMP scans.
+**Scan results**: this section reports information coming from Nmap and SNMP scans.
 If the host is not yet being monitored, the Hostname field can be amended.

 ![image](../../assets/discovery/scan_result_host_discovery.png)

-**HOST TEMPLATES**: Host template associated with the host as per Template Rules match.
+**Host templates**: Host template associated with the host as per Template Rules match.
 To replace it or add another/others, click on **+ HOST TEMPLATE**.

 ![image](../../assets/discovery/host_templates_host_discovery.png)

-**SERVICE DISCOVERY**: this section is available if job discovery template rules are configured so that to detect additional services (in addition to the default ones).
+**Service discovery**: this section is available if job discovery template rules are configured so that to detect additional services (in addition to the default ones).
 For example, when the system discovers a Windows host, it automatically starts monitoring Disk “C:”.
 This tab shows additional Disks that were detected so you can select the ones you want to monitor.

 ![image](../../assets/discovery/service_discovery_host_discovery.png)